Republicans block effort to halt Trump's war with Iran after 'civilization' threat

 Trump and his team have argued they're in complete control.
 Before his self-imposed 8 p.m. deadline that day, Trump backed down from his threat — as he has done before — and said the U.S. would enter a two-week ceasefire with Iran facilitated by the Pakistani government.
 With talks planned for this weekend, he posted Wednesday night that if a "REAL AGREEMENT" is not reached, "then the 'Shootin’ Starts,' bigger, and better, and stronger than anyone has ever seen before."

-The House Democrats’ push precedes a more serious effort to rein in Trump next week, when Congress is set to return to Washington and Senate Democrats say they will force a vote on their own war powers resolution.
-If successful, it would halt Trump’s military operations in Iran and require Congress to vote to approve any future military actions.
+The House Democrats’ push precedes a more serious effort to rein in Trump next week, when Congress is set to return to Washington and, they say, Senate Democrats will force a vote on their own war powers resolution.
+If it is successful, it would halt Trump’s military operations in Iran and require Congress to vote to approve any future military actions.

 “The American people do not want and have not authorized it, but nonetheless keep paying the price,” the Democrats said.

-The exact day and time of the War Powers vote has not been set, but can be triggered by a member of the minority party at any point.
+The exact day and time of the war powers vote has not been set.
+It can be triggered by a member of the minority party at any point.
 A simple majority vote is required to pass the resolution.

-Trump set off a firestorm on Tuesday morning when he warned on Truth Social that “a whole civilization will die tonight, never to be brought back again” unless a deal was reached with Tehran to reopen the Strait of Hormuz, whose closure has curbed shipments of oil and hiked gas prices in the U.S. and around the world.
+Trump set off a firestorm Tuesday morning when he warned on Truth Social that “a whole civilization will die tonight, never to be brought back again,” unless a deal was reached with Tehran to reopen the Strait of Hormuz, the closure of which has curbed shipments of oil and hiked gas prices in the U.S. and around the world.

 Trump stood down from a catastrophic strike on Iran, a nation of 90 million people, but Democrats aren’t backing off their talk of the 25th Amendment — or impeachment, should they take back the House in November.

-In a letter to his Democratic Caucus, House Minority Leader Hakeem Jeffries, D-N.Y., said Maryland Rep. Jamie Raskin, the top Democrat on the Judiciary Committee and a former constitutional law professor, will “host a virtual briefing on Trump administration accountability and the 25th Amendment” for Democrats on Friday afternoon.
+In a letter to his Democratic Caucus, House Minority Leader Hakeem Jeffries, D-N.Y., said Rep. Jamie Raskin of Maryland, the top Democrat on the Judiciary Committee and a former constitutional law professor, will “host a virtual briefing on Trump administration accountability and the 25th Amendment” for Democrats on Friday afternoon.

 The party is powerless to invoke it, however.
 The 25th Amendment allows members of the president's Cabinet, including his vice president, to declare him unfit to fulfill his duties and remove him from power.